-Deadline Topic area Brief description of action Page # Agency(ies) responsible Status September 30, 2014 Employment Provide training to employment service providers on single point of contact framework, labor market trends, and localized approaches to demand-driven strategies.
-36 DEED, DHS, MDE, with MDHR September 30, 2014 Employment Provide training and technical assistance to federal contractors on federal employment goal for people with disabilities 36 DEED, DHS, MDE, with MDHR September 30, 2014 Employment Establish plan to provide cross-agency training on motivational interviewing.
-36 DEED, DHS, MDE, with MDHR September 30, 2014 Housing Complete data gathering & analysis on demographic data (related to housing) on people with disabilities who use public funding 41 DHS September 30, 2014 Housing Consult with persons with disabilities to improve HousingLink 44 MHFA September 30, 2014 Housing Develop a plan to inform and educate people with disabilities, case workers, providers and advocates about HousingLink 44 MHFA September 30, 2014 Transportation Establish a baseline of services and transit spending across public programs 48 DHS, MnDOT September 30, 2014 Transportation Review administrative practices and implement necessary changes to encourage broad cross state agency coordination in transportation.
-48 DHS, MnDOT September 30, 2014 Supports & Services Identify a list of other segregated settings; establish baselines, targets, and timelines for moving individuals who can be supported in more integrated settings.
-53 DHS September 30, 2014 Supports & Services Report and recommendations on how to improve processes related to the home and community-based supports and services waiting list.
-57 DHS September 30, 2014 Healthcare & Healthy Living Identify data needed to measure health outcomes; establish data sharing agreements 66 MDH, DHS
+Topic Area Action Deadline Brief Description Page Agency(ies) Responsible EM 3B 9/30/2014 Provide training to employment service providers on single point of contact framework, labor market trends, and localized approaches to demand-driven strategies.
+48 DHS, DEED, MDE, DHR EM 3C 9/30/2014 Provide training and technical assistance to federal contractors on federal employment goal for people with disabilities 48 DHS, DEED, MDE, DHR EM 3D 9/30/2014 Establish plan to provide cross-agency training on motivational interviewing.
+48 DHS, DEED, MDE, DHR HC 2D 9/30/2014 Identify data needed to measure health outcomes, establish data sharing agreements 86 DHS, MDH HC 21 9/30/2014 Complete a system analysis and develop a plan to address barriers in healthcare transitions from youth to adult 87 DHS, MDH HS 1A 9/30/2014 Complete data gathering & analysis on demographic data (related to housing) on people with disabilities who use public funding 55 DHS HS 4A 9/30/2014 Consult with persons with disabilities to improve HousingLink 58 HFA HS 4B 9/30/2014 Develop a plan to inform and educate people with disabilities, case workers, providers and advocates about HousingLink 58 HFA QA 4A 9/30/2014 Adopt an overall Olmstead Quality Improvement Plan 37 SC SS 2G 9/30/2014 Identify a list of other segregated settings; establish baselines, targets, and timelines for moving individuals who can be supported in more integrated settings.
+69 DHS SS 2G.1 9/30/2014 Review data on other segregated settings and other states' plans for plans for developing most integrated settings for where people work and live.
+Set goals and timelines for moving individuals in these settings to most integrated settings 69 DHS SS 4B 9/30/2014 Report and recommendations on how to improve processes related to the home and community-based supports and services waiting list.
+74 DHS SS 4D 9/30/2014 Analyze the need for assertive community treatment team for individuals with disabilities who are transitioning from prison to community; establish measurable goals for actual services to benefit individuals 75 DHS, DOC TR 1A 9/30/2014 Establish a baseline of services and transit spending across public programs 62 DHS, DOT TR 1B 9/30/2014 Review administrative practices and implement necessary changes to encourage broad cross state agency coordination in transportation, including non- emergency protected transportation.
+62 DHS, DOT